manikanta-07/Intelligent-Video-Surveillance/README.md

 A cam to check on the people around.

-# TECHNICAL Knowhow and knowledge required to build algorithms using…,
+# TECHNICAL Knowhow and knowledge required to build algorithms using…
 Python

 CNN Algorithm